iromanovsky/irom.info/_posts/2023-11-02-azure-iac-practices.md

 This deliberate focus on architectural integrity over rapid development ensures that the systems built today will remain relevant and adaptable for the challenges of tomorrow.

-Embracing both the administrative focus on stability and simplicity, alongside the developers' drive for innovation and automation, fosters an environment that supports a easier onboarding process for new team members and avoids the pitfalls of creating inflexible systems that could become more of a obstacle than a help in the future.
+Embracing both the administrative focus on stability and simplicity, alongside the developers' drive for innovation and automation, fosters an environment that supports an easier onboarding process for new team members and avoids the pitfalls of creating inflexible systems that could become more of an obstacle than a help in the future.

 ## When to use automation